• All Posts, Events, SLI News

 The diversity and inclusion program manager for CarMax, Beck has been a connecting point for SLI through her previous positions as senior human resources specialist for diversity, equity, and inclusion at Dominion Energy and diversity and inclusion specialist at Genworth Financial, where she first learned about SLI.

-In January 2021 Beck and three other Genworth employees met virtually with SLI scholars in Richmond to share about their experiences pursuing college degrees and careers.
+In January 2021 Beck and three other Genworth employees met virtually with SLI scholars to share about their experiences pursuing college degrees and careers.

 “We felt so inspired,” she reflected afterward.
 “I hope we can continue to help the students in a way that motivates them to keep striving for success.”